Bedrock-OSS/bedrock-wiki/docs/guide/addons.md

 :::tip What you have learned

 -   [x] Add-ons modify Minecraft content or add their own
--   [x] Add-ons are written in json
+-   [x] Add-ons are mostly written in JSON
--   [x] An add-on is split into the **Resource Pack** and the **Behavior Pack**: - Resource Packs contain Textures, Sounds, ... and control how the game looks - Behavior Packs contain entity-files, crafting recipes, ... and control the logic of your game
+-   [x] An add-on is split into the **Resource Pack** and the **Behavior Pack**:
+    -   Resource Packs contain textures, sounds, … and control how the game looks
+    -   Behavior Packs contain entity behavior, crafting recipes, … and control the logic of your game

 :::

-<Button link="/guide/software-preparation">Next: Software and preparation</Button>
+<Button link="/guide/software-preparation">Next: Software & Preparation</Button>